cellargalaxy/blog-vue/README.md

 npm i
 bash install-docker.sh
 ```
 Fill in the information as prompted.
+After`install-docker.sh`execution, it still takes a while to generate the html(About one minute to twenty minutes). will listen`8080`port, open`127.0.0.1:8080`in the browser.

 # Parameter
 |parameter|defaults|meaning|